MegaBedder/my-awesome-lua/README.md

   - [RxLua](https://luarocks.org/modules/bjornbytes/rxlua) - Reactive Extensions for Lua

 ### Libraries
+- [lua-cjson](https://github.com/mpx/lua-cjson) - Lua CJSON is a fast JSON encoding/parsing module for Lua
+- [LPegLabel](https://github.com/sqmedeiros/lpeglabel) - a conservative extension of the ``LPeg`` library that provides an implementation of Parsing Expression Grammars (PEGs) with labeled failures.
+- [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/) - a new pattern-matching library for Lua, based on Parsing Expression Grammars (PEGs).
 - [lualinq](https://luarocks.org/modules/djfdyuruiry/lualinq) - Lightweight library which allows functional querying and transformation of lua arrays and objects
 - [base2base](https://github.com/catwell/base2base) - A pure Lua base-to-base converter
 - [Libraries And Bindings](http://lua-users.org/wiki/LibrariesAndBindings) - a list of libraries implemented in Lua or implemented in another language (e.g. C) but having a Lua interface.